nixworks/public/news/2016/04/1/index.md

 ##### Gian Nicola Berti
 ### [Gian Nicola Berti of We Sammarinese and Massimo Andrea Ugolini of the Sammarinese Christian Democratic Party take office as the Captains Regents of San Marino. ](/news/2016/04/1/gian-nicola-berti-of-we-sammarinese-and-massimo-andrea-ugolini-of-the-sammarinese-christian-democratic-party-take-office-as-the-captains-reg.md)
-_Context: Sammarinese Christian Democratic Party, Massimo Andrea Ugolini, Gian Nicola Berti, Captains Regent, We Sammarinese, San Marino_
+_Context: Gian Nicola Berti, San Marino, Massimo Andrea Ugolini, Captains Regent, We Sammarinese, Sammarinese Christian Democratic Party_

 ##### Moldovan presidential election
 ### [The Parliament of Moldova announces that the country will hold a Presidential election on October 30.
 A court in early March ruled in favor of having a direct national election to choose a president rather than a vote in parliament, a concession to protesters who have been demonstrating for months against the political elite.
 This will be the first time since 2001 that the public will choose their country's president directly. ](/news/2016/04/1/the-parliament-of-moldova-announces-that-the-country-will-hold-a-presidential-election-on-october-30-a-court-in-early-march-ruled-in-favor.md)
-_Context: 2015-16 protests in Moldova, Parliament, Moldova, Moldovan presidential election_
+_Context: Parliament, Moldovan presidential election, 2015-16 protests in Moldova, Moldova_

 ##### 2015-16 protests in Brazil
 ### [President Dilma Rousseff loses another key member of the country's 2016 Summer Olympics organization.
 Colonel Adilson Moreira of the National Public Security Force, who was in charge of organizing security, in an email to his colleagues reportedly criticizes the President and other senior officials, saying he is ashamed of the country's being led by an "unscrupulous group."
 Brazilian officials, who earlier received Sports Minister George Hilton's resignation, say the planning for the Olympic Games will not be affected. ](/news/2016/04/1/president-dilma-rousseff-loses-another-key-member-of-the-country-s-2016-summer-olympics-organization-colonel-adilson-moreira-of-the-nationa.md)
-_Context: president, Dilma Rousseff, Olympics, 2015-16 protests in Brazil, Sports Minister, National Public Security Force_
+_Context: Olympics, Dilma Rousseff, president, National Public Security Force, 2015-16 protests in Brazil, Sports Minister_

 ## [Previous Day...](/news/2016/03/31/index.md)